Contrast-Security-OSS/docs/content/installation/java/host/UbuntuHosts.md

 Although the *jar* file you can [download from the Contrast UI](installation-javastandard.html#contrast-ui) is preconfigured with connection parameters, you must provide Contrast connection parameters using the agent [configuration properties](installation-javaconfig.html) when using the *contrast-agent.jar* from the Contrast RPM repository.

-* Verify that the Exec Helper is working by executing `java` and confirming that Contrast starts by observing console messages.
+* Verify that the Exec Helper is working by executing `java` and confirming that Contrast starts by observing console messages:

 ```
 $ bash -c "java -Dcontrast.stdout=true -version 2>1 | grep Contrast | head -n 1"